 - Release is used when you want to generate an optimized version for distribution.

-You can select the desired configuration from the top bar of Visual Studio, where the dropdown list appears with Debug and Release options.
+You can select the desired configuration in the top bar of Visual Studio, where the dropdown list with Debug and Release options appears.

 Debugging

-One of the main advantages of using Visual Studio is that its debugging tools are fantastic, and they make it much easier to find and fix errors.
+One of the main advantages of using Visual Studio is that its debugging tools are great, making it much easier to find and fix errors.

 To do this, we can set breakpoints to the left of the line of code where you want the program to stop.